-One of the biggest puzzles for those who have sprites with different palettes is making sure everything fits together.
+One of the biggest puzzle for those who have sprite with different palette is making sure everything fit together.
 Why?
 Because sprite share palettes!
-For example, if you change Celes' hair color to blue, Sabin, Edgar, and Leo will all have blue hair.
+As an example, if you change Celes hair color to blue, Sabin, Edgar and Leo's hair will be blue.

-Also, there are two 16 color palettes assigned to each character: one palette for battle and one for the maps/overworld.
-Most of the time they match, but there are exceptions.
+Also there are two 16 colors palettes assigned for each character, one palette for battle and one for maps and overworld.
+Most of the time they match but they are exceptions.
 There are 8 battle palettes (located at \$ED6300) and 32 overworld palettes (located at \$E68000).
 Here are the first 7 of each type:

-They are each assigned in a different way.
-The battle palette is assigned via a table of 26 one byte entries for the palette ID.
-The first 14 entries are the main cast in regular order.
+They are both assigned in a different way.
+The battle palette is assigned via a table of 26 one byte entries for the palette ID (14 first entries being the main cast in regular order).
 This table is located at \$C2CE2B.
-As for the overworld palette, it is assigned by event, usually when recruiting the character.
-Map characters are reused; for example, character \$07 is a moogle and a ghost before finally becoming Strago.
-This means that character \$07 has their palette changed several times over the course of the game.
+As for the overworld palette it is assigned by event usually when recruiting the character.
+Map characters are reused, as an example character \$07 is first a moogle, then a ghost to finally become Strago.
+There is many palette assignations needed in a case like this.

-This palette and sprite changes document made by runelancer is quite handy to find which event code need to be changed when you want to change a character's palette.
-Also check out Lockirby's Event Document for the use of command \$43 that changes the palette.
-For example, if you want to set Locke to palette 05, the command would be 43 01 05 because Locke is actor 01.
+This palette and sprite changes document made by runelancer is quite handy to find which event code need to be changed.
+Check also Lockirby's Event Document for the use of command \$43 that change the palette.
+As an example if you want to set Locke to palette 05, the command would be 43 01 05, because Locke is actor 01.

-While there are many overworld palettes, all regular characters and character NPCs use a palette ID between 0 and 5, with the exception of Esper Terra who uses overworld palette 8 and battle palette 6.
-The reason for you being unable to use 6 and 7 is due to those palettes not being compatible with the save/shop/character selection screens.
-For NPCs, the palette ID is located in the NPC data.
-It's something that can be edited easily with FF6LE.
+While there are many overworld palettes all regular characters and character NPCs use a palette ID between 0 and 5, with exception of Esper Terra that use overworld palette 8 and battle palette 6.
+The reason for you being unable to use 6 and 7 is due to those palettes not being able compatible with save/store/character selection screens.
+For NPCs, the palette ID is located in the NPC data, it's something that can be edited easily with FF6LE.
 Here are two tables of the palettes used by the main sprites and main NPCs.
-Some NPCs can be used with different palettes (such as most generic NPCs), but they only appear in the table with their default palette.
+Some NPCs can be used with different palettes such as most generic NPCs, however they only appear in the table with their default palette.